Job Safety Analysis (JSA) — What It Is and How to Apply It

-At Risknowlogy, we see Job Safety Analysis (JSA) not just as a task — but as a powerful agent of cultural transformation.
+Job Safety Analysis (JSA) is a structured approach to examining job tasks step by step to identify potential hazards and establish control measures before they cause harm.
+At Risknowlogy, we see JSA not just as a task — but as a powerful agent of cultural transformation.

-What Is a Job Safety Analysis (JSA)?
+What is a Job Safety Analysis (JSA)?

-JSA is proactive safety engineering at the human-task level.
+Key insight: JSA is proactive safety engineering at the human-task level.

-How Does a JSA Work?
-(Step-by-Step)
+How does a JSA work?

 Job Safety Analysis (JSA) Process

+1. Select the job.
 Choose high-risk or complex tasks where mistakes can have serious consequences.

+3. Identify hazards for each step.
 Ask: "What could go wrong here?"
 Consider physical, chemical, environmental, human, and equipment risks.

-4. Define Preventative MeasuresEstablish control methods — engineering solutions, safe work practices, administrative controls, and PPE.
+4. Define preventative measures.
+Establish control methods — engineering solutions, safe work practices, administrative controls, and PPE.

+5. Execute the job safely.
 Apply all control measures, monitor the task as it is performed, and ensure ongoing communication.

-Example of a Simple JSA Table
+Example of a simple JSA table

-Potential Hazards Control Measures
+Step Potential Hazards Control Measures

 Inspect Ladder Before Use Ladder may be damaged or unstable Conduct visual inspection; ensure ladder certification is up-to-date